Network Story: Connecting Health And Environment Solutions Across Sectors And CommunitiesAugust 24, 2018 1 Comment

 Chemicals, Cancer & the Economy Training: This highly adaptable training curriculum is available in both English and Spanish.
-It has been piloted by organizations including , , and the .
+It has been piloted by organizations including Wind of the Spirit, Make the Road New York, and the National Day Laborer Organizing Network.
 Our recent train-the-trainers event brought together nurses, NAACP leaders, and people who focus on training day laborers, domestic workers, nail salon workers and others whose work puts them at greater risk of developing cancer.
 This growing community of practice will continue to adapt the curriculum for various audiences and share new exercises and approaches with the group.
 The impact of these trainings will be assessed through a participatory evaluation process led by the Barry Commoner Center at Queens College in New York.
 We are eager to bring this training to a wide variety of audiences, conferences, and other gatherings.

 Creating Incentives for Safer Alternatives: Our Market Shift team is working to identify and promote greater demand for safer alternatives to toxic chemicals to avoid regrettable substitutions.
 Simultaneously, our Supply project has conducted interviews and group discussions with chemical company executives to clarify the barriers that prevent them from switching to safer alternatives and look at ways to overcome those barriers.
 We’ve prioritized seven categories of cancer-causing chemicals to tackle first, in collaboration with other groups focused on specific chemicals.